-6. The course covers all pharmacokinetic and pharmacodynamics considerations for therapeutic agents used in the management of conditions affecting the neurological system and mental health including therapeutic drug monitoring, clinically significant pharmacokinetic/pharmacodynamic drug interactions and the clinical application of advanced concepts in drug metabolism, such as auto-induction and non-linear kinetics, particularly with application to anti-seizure medication.
+4. The course covers all pharmacokinetic and pharmacodynamics considerations for therapeutic agents used in the management of conditions affecting the neurological system and mental health including therapeutic drug concentrations, clinical application of advanced concepts in drug metabolism, such as auto-induction and non-linear kinetics, particularly with application to anti-seizure medication.

 To enrol in this course students must have successfully completed either MATH1110 or STAT1070 all 1000 and 2000 level courses in the Bachelor of Pharmacy (Honours) (12328) program and be active in this program.

 PHAR2204 Clinical Pharmacotherapy 1